 5. Combine Analytics with Client Feedback

-Understanding your customers’ experience is crucial to improving your offering and growing your base.
-Agents should use all methods available to them to understand their customers and create personas to guide future efforts.
-Combining online analytics, social insights, and real-world interviews hits this important task from three angles.
+Understanding your customers’ experience is crucial to fine-tune your offerings and grow your base.
+Agents should learn to understand their customers and create personas to guide future marketing efforts.
+Combining online analytics, social insights, and real-world interviews hits this vital task from three angles.

-Online analytics can be a little daunting to those of us not trained in the digital quantitative field.
-With a little effort, you can identify a few key metrics to track that reveal a wealth of information about which topics most interest your audience.
-Social is a little simpler.
-Every platform provides statistics that show the pieces that your audience engages with, shares and likes the most.
+Online analytics can be a little daunting if you are not trained in the digital quantitative field.
+With a bit of effort, you can identify a few key metrics to track to reveal a wealth of information about which topics most interest your audience.
+Social media platforms typically make things easier by providing statistics that show what content creates the most engagement, shares, and likes.

-However, when it comes to knowing your clients, nothing beats an in-person interview.
-When you can look a customer or prospect in the eye and hear their concerns, experiences, and impressions first hand, you gain information that could transform your agency and how you do business.
+But nothing beats an in-person interview.
+When you can look a customer or prospect in the eye and hear their questions and concerns first hand, you gain valuable information and plant the seed for a long and beneficial relationship.